kojiwell/deploy_havana/README.rst

 News
 ----
-| **10/17/2013** Day 1 and Day 2 are ready.
+| **10/17/2013** Day 1 and Day 2 are ready to try.
-| **10/18/2013** Day 3 is ready.
+| **10/18/2013** Day 3 is ready to try.

 Change Log
 ----------
-* The all-in-one bash script was originally written by Akira Yoshiyama-san, under Apache License 2.0, for Folsom version.
+* The all-in-one bash script was originally written by Akira Yoshiyama-san, under Apache License 2.0.
+It was for Folsom version when I forked.
 The link to Akira's script is here `<http://www.debian.or.jp/~yosshy/ubuntu-openstack/>`_.
   You can find his Grizzly script as well.
-I like his script so much, and I feel Zen between his lines.
+I like his script so much.
+I feel Zen between his lines.
 * I forked Akira's script, and then
     * changed the messaging system from QPID to RabbitMQ.
     * added script for Cinder setting on Keystone.